-- o Minimize the modification to the current MPTCP and TFO stacks, i.e. let the TFO stack deal with sending data, receiving data inside the SYN.

-- o Create the MPTCP state when receiving a SYN with a valid token on the server side as defined in Section 4.

-- o Map the remaining data segment in the receive and send buffers to MPTCP data sequence numbers.
+- o Minimize the modification to the current MPTCP and TFO stacks, i.e. let the TFO stack deal with sending data, receiving data inside the SYN. - o Create the MPTCP state when receiving a SYN with a valid token on the server side as defined in Section 4. - Map the remaining data segments in the receive and send buffers to MPTCP data sequence numbers.

 This latter point needs further explanation.
 First, in the current reference implementation of MPTCP, the MPTCP state is created upon reception of the SYN+ACK on the client-side.
 The implementation however did the MPTCP state allocation before processing the actual acknowledgement at the subflow level.
 This means that data (even acknowledged by the SYN+ACK) remains in the send buffer at the time of the allocation (which contained only the SYN in the case of regular MPTCP).
 We modified this behaviour to ensure that only unacknowledged data remains in the send buffer when allocating the state.
 Moreover, as the data was initially sent over the regular TCP flow, they had no MPTCP sequence numbers (the MPTCP state did not exist during the initial sendto() call).
-After the allocation of the MPTCP state, we modify these sequence numbers such that they are mapped starting at "IDSN + acked_bytes" where acked_bytes is the number of bytes acknowledged by the server in the SYN+ACK.
+After the allocation of the MPTCP state, we modify these sequence numbers such that they are mapped starting at "IDSN + 1".
+This effectively gives the data sequence number "IDSN + 1" to the first byte following the establishement, since the acknowledged TFO data has been removed fromt the queues at this point.
 This data will then follow the same path as for data sent via a regular write() call.

 As is the case for unacknowledged data on the client-side, the server-side can also have data in the receive buffer (the data sent in the SYN).
-We perform the same operation by mapping this data from TCP to MPTCP sequence numbers starting at IDSN.
-In the case of TFO the first data segment in the receive buffer contains the SYN flag, which accounts for the IDSN in the MPTCP sequence number space.
+We perform the same operation by mapping this data from TCP to MPTCP sequence numbers.
+TFO data is then mapped ahead of the IDSN, so as to ensure, again, that the first byte following the establishment has the data sequence number "IDSN + 1".

-As of this writing, the implementation still generates a regular third acknowledgment with a MP_CAPABLE option (see Section 4) and it does not take benefit from the TFO cache to avoid useless MPTCP negotation (see Section 5).
+As of this writing, the implementation still generates a regular third acknowledgment with a MP_CAPABLE option (see Section 4) and it does not take benefit from the TFO cache to avoid useless MPTCP negotiation (see Section 5).

-Authors' Addresses

-Sebastien Barre UCLouvain

-Email: sebastien.barre@uclouvain.be

-Gregory Detal UCLouvain

-Email: gregory.detal@uclouvain.be

-Olivier Bonaventure UCLouvain

-Email: Olivier.Bonaventure@uclouvain.be